zesty-co/cloudformation-zesty-disk-config/README.md

 # Zesty Disk POC (CloudFormation)

 Accelerate your Zesty Disk evaluation.
-This repository provides a fully-parameterized AWS CloudFormation template that automates infrastructure setup, volume tagging, and agent installation across **Amazon Linux 2023** and **Windows Server 2022**.
+This repository provides an AWS CloudFormation template that automates infrastructure setup and ZD agent installation across **Amazon Linux 2023** and **Windows Server 2022**.